denten-books/plain-text/main.md

 purveyors of radical surface reading, but with the invention of writing itself.
 Reading "for meaning", in these not at all futuristic conditions[^ln3-reading], involves something akin to phenomenology as biological reverse engineering.

+Form, for formalists, most often meant sound and technique.
+But I propose that we also take seriously the suggestion of device as gadget and appliance.

 ### 3.4 WYSINAWYG (What You See Is Not Always What You Get)